xkaspa46/digital-electronics-1/labs/project/project.md

 ### Team members

 * Tomáš Kristek (responsible for programming)
-* Tomáš Kašpar (responsible for documentation and editing)
+* Tomáš Kašpar (responsible for simulations, documentation and editing)
-* Dušan Kratochvíl (responsible for Capri-Sun)
+* Dušan Kratochvíl (responsible for top)

 ### Table of contents